stuartcusackie/statamic-cache-requester/README.md

 # Statamic Glide Image Requester

-This package searches images and picture sources in your Statamic Entries and adds each url to a Redis queue.
+This Statamic utility searches images and picture sources in your Statamic Entries and adds each url to a Redis queue.
 The queue can then be processed to retrieve each url and initiate Glide generation.

 The purpose of this package is to pre-generate all website images, and alleviate some of the pressure that image-heavy websites put on the server.
 You will usually only run these commands once on initial deployment of the site, or after any major restructuring of asset filenames and folders.